SubjectiveLabs/SubjectiveKit/README.md

 - School Notices
 - Links

+## Usage
+The JSON is available in the repository as schools.json or hosted online at [openschools.vercel.app/schools.json](https://openschools.vercel.app/schools.json)

 ## Contribute
 Openschools is the library of school data used for Subjective Discovery _(schools made publicly available on Subjective)_.